dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_storage_volume.rst

   stripe_size (optional, int, 65536)
-    Stripe size value to be provided in multiples of 64 * 1024.
+    Stripe size value to be provided in multiples of 64 \* 1024.

   controller_id (optional, str, None)
     Fully Qualified Device Descriptor (FQDD) of the storage controller, for example 'RAID.Integrated.1-1'.
-Controller FQDD is required for ``create`` RAID configuration.
+Controller FQDD is required for \ :literal:`create`\  RAID configuration.

   media_type (optional, str, None)